 will be depended on by somebody.

-Yet, customers are continuing to vie for this model because of compliance concerns.
+Yet, customers continue to vie for this model because of compliance concerns.
 It's much easier to get a new service through security review when there is no chance that sensitive data will leave the customer's cloud account.

-As go-to-market continues to be extremely important, vendors will continue to offer the largest API Surfaces they can to garner adoption.
-I'm not sure what it will look like when vendors have to maintain these deployments in the long run.
+As go-to-market continues to be extremely important, vendors will continue to offer the most extensive API Surfaces they can to garner adoption.
+However, I'm not sure what it will look like when vendors have to maintain these deployments in the long run.